-The Board has an active role, directly and at the committee level, in the Company's risk oversight process, as oversight of the Company's risk management is one of the Board's key priorities.
-At least annually, the Board reviews and approves the Company's risk appetite statements, which document the Company's risk tolerance and establish the framework for the Company's risk management culture.
+The Board has an active role, directly and at the committee level, in our risk oversight process, as oversight of our risk management is one of the Board's key priorities.
+At least annually, the Board reviews and approves our risk appetite statements, which document our risk tolerance and establish the framework for our risk management culture.
 The Board receives regular reports from members of senior management on areas of material risk to the Company, including operational, market, liquidity, compliance/regulatory, credit, strategic, and reputational risks.

-While the Board has delegated to each Board committee responsibility for direct oversight of certain enumerated risks, the entire Board is generally responsible for and is regularly informed through committee reports about such risks and any corresponding remediation efforts to mitigate such risks.
+While the Board has delegated to each Board committee responsibility for direct oversight of certain enumerated risks, the entire Board is generally responsible for and is regularly informed through committee and other reports about such risks and any corresponding efforts to mitigate such risks.
 Board committees meet regularly in conjunction with scheduled Board meetings and hold additional meetings as needed.
 At each regular Board meeting, Board committees, along with members of senior management reporting on behalf of certain management committees, discuss their deliberations and actions, including any noteworthy risk issues.
-For example, our Chief Information Officer and Chief Information Security Officer report at each regular Board meeting on cybersecurity issues, which are overseen by the Risk Committee and the Board with the assistance of the management I.S.
-Steering Committee.
+For example, our Chief Information Security Officer reports at each regular Board meeting on information security (including cybersecurity) matters, which are overseen by the Risk Committee and the Board.
 In addition, appropriate committees of the Board have established and oversee management advisory councils throughout our organization to assist in monitoring and managing risk at the day-to-day level, with the committees and the Board receiving regular reports from senior management, on behalf of such councils and otherwise, to enable the Board to understand our specific risk identification, risk management and risk mitigation strategies.
-When a committee receives such a report, the committee chair (or another designated person) typically reports on the committee's discussion to the full

-Board at the next Board meeting.
+When a committee receives such a report, the committee chair (or another designated person) typically reports on the committee's discussion to the full Board at the next Board meeting.
 This enables the Board and its committees to coordinate the risk oversight role.